 While these laws share some common principles with GDPR, they’re not identical.
 Here’s a table comparing some key aspects:

 So, what does this mean for businesses?
-Well, if you're operating globally, you might need to comply with multiple privacy laws.
-The good news is that if you're GDPR compliant, you're often well on your way to complying with these other laws too.
+Well, if you’re operating globally, you might need to comply with multiple privacy laws.
+The good news is that if you’re GDPR compliant, you’re often well on your way to complying with these other laws too, even as GDPR evolves in 2025 with new changes and compliance strategies.

 But here’s a word of caution: don’t assume that GDPR compliance automatically means you’re compliant with all privacy laws.
 Always check the specific requirements of each jurisdiction you operate in.